 Often, filing an insurance claim for car repairs is only the beginning of a long process to recover costs and losses arising from a car accident.
 Because Minnesota is a “no-fault” state, finding the right insurance company to hold responsible can be difficult.

 Depending on the details of the incident and the injury, primary coverage will almost always come from your own insurance policy, even if the accident was the other driver’s fault.
 This seems convenient at first, as your initial expenses are likely to be paid without much hassle.

-However, with Minneapolis car accident related injuries, insurance policy limits are quickly reached.
+However, with Minneapolis car accident-related injuries, insurance policy limits are quickly reached.
 Many injuries require ongoing treatment, including surgery and physical therapy.
-Even if your insurer covers the cost of initial treatment, you may be left on your own to cover any medical care and surgeries that exceed the policy, plus future medical expenses or lost wages.
+Your insurer may cover the cost of initial treatment.
+But you could be left on your own to cover medical care and surgeries exceeding the policy.
+Plus future medical expenses or lost wages.

-In some cases, you may need to initiate a legal action against your own insurer to get the compensation you deserve.
+In some cases, you may need to initiate legal action against your insurer to get the compensation you deserve.
 In other cases, you may need to file a suit to motivate the at-fault driver’s insurer to cooperate.
-In addition, it is not unheard of to also file a lawsuit against a third-party, like the maker of the car, tires, or another defective part.
+Additionally, it is not unheard of to also file a lawsuit against a third party, like the maker of the car, tires, or another defective part.

 How do I find the best car accident attorney near me?

 There are a lot of different car accident attorneys in Minnesota, especially in big cities like Minneapolis.
 However, some are better than others, and some have more resources than others.
 To find an experienced and qualified personal injury attorney rely on the best tool ever invented for researching a business’s credentials: the internet.